 What is EEG?

-In the lab, we use EEG methods to track infant’s brain activity.
+In the lab, we use EEG methods to track brain activity.
 EEG refers to the electroencephalogram, which collects the electrical activity which sits on every person’s scalp, which is actually their brain waves.
-To collect EEG data we use a special lycra hat (similar to a baby swim cap) containing special sensors that can record the tiny electrical signals that are produced by the brain: These sensors simply pick up the signals coming off the surface of the baby’s scalp while he or she is watching things happen or carrying out actions on objects.
+To collect EEG data we use a special lycra hat (similar to a baby swim cap) containing special sensors (called electrodes) that can record the electrical signals that are produced by the brain: these electrodes simply pick up the signals coming off the surface of the scalp while they are watching things happen or carrying out actions on objects.
 It is non-invasive and doesn’t cause any harm.
 We do this same technique on people of all ages!
-During EEG collection, infants usually sit on a parent’s lap, and each recording session lasts around 20 minutes.
+During EEG collection, infants usually sit on a parent’s lap; each recording session lasts around 20 minutes.
 Children, adolescents, and adults generally sit by themselves in a chair.
 The length of the EEG depends on the study.

 Why do we study infants?

 Examining how the infant brain represents its body and environment sheds light on the earliest sense of self and foundations for social cognition.
 How infants’ brains respond to touch may indicate their understanding of their bodies.
 To learn more, view a write-up of our work in the New York Times and summaries of our recent publications or email us!